shopware5/devdocs/source/developers-guide/vagrant-phpstorm/index.md

 - app host: `33.33.33.10`
 - app path: `/shopware`

-After you get the `"BUILD SUCCESSFUL"` message you can run the full build command.
+After you get the `BUILD SUCCESSFUL` message you can run the full build command.

 ```bash
 $ ant build-unit